ur5us/insomnia.rest/content/blog/progress-report-3.md

 ## Daily Active Users

-Since Insomnia is mostly used in the workplace, holiday vacation time made a large dent on usage numbers this month.
-The daily active users chart below shows clear growth at the start of the month but drops off significantly towards the end.
+Since Insomnia is mostly used in the workplace, holiday vacation time made a large dent in the usage numbers this month.
+The daily active users chart below shows clear growth at the start of the month but begins to drop off near the end, and is cut in half during the last week.
+This should bounce back quickly though.

 ![Insomnia Daily Active Users December 2016](/images/blog/dau-6.png)